-South Beach Diet Success: Weight Maintenance ExplainedArticle posted in: South Beach Diet
+South Beach Diet Weight Maintenance ExplainedArticle posted in: South Beach Diet

 Once you’ve met your goal weight, it’s time to transition into weight maintenance on the South Beach Diet.
 You’re feeling healthy, strong and amazing in your new body.
 You have the hang of eating the South Beach way and following the basic principles of the plan is like second nature to you!

 How does this translate to the rest of your life?
-Well, that’s exactly where South Beach Diet Success comes in.
+Well, that’s exactly where the South Beach Diet maintenance phase.
 It’s all about using those basic principles to live and enjoy the rest of your life—and help you keep the weight off by making smart food choices, enjoying social gatherings with ease and living that fit, healthy lifestyle you’ve worked so hard to achieve.

 So let’s dive in and see how it works—we’ll show you what makes maintenance unique, review healthy eating tips and outline how to fit fitness into your life.

-It’s true: On South Beach Diet Success, you can enjoy all foods in moderation.
+It’s true: When you reach your goal weight, you can enjoy all foods in moderation.
 So yes, that means the occasional treat is just fine—but that’s not an open invitation to eat whatever you want all the time.
 You’ll keep things balanced with the same South Beach principles you know so well.
 Here’s how it works:

 - You can continue to eat six times a day (with three main meals and three snacks ) if that works best for you.
 However, you may find that three larger meals work best for your lifestyle.
 Rearrange your daily layout to suit your preferences and fit your schedule.

 - You can choose to stick with 50 grams of net carbs per day (Very-Low-Carb meal plan) or increase to 75 to 100 grams each day (Low-Carb meal plan).

 - Keep up your water habit.
 Aim to drink half of your body weight in ounces of fluid each day.